HERA-Digital-Health/hera-data-dashboard/README.md

 1. `yarn install`
 2. `yarn dev`

+## How do I add a new dashboard?

+To do

+## How do I add new indicators?

+To do

 ## To do

 - [ ] Store and load dashboards in a database instead of hardcoding JSONs